-Fortis executive compensation programs are designed to reward NEOs at the median practice of Canadian commercial industrial companies.
-Total Shareholder Return ("TSR") is only one of the factors considered by the Human Resources Committee during its deliberation over both the Short-Term and Long-Term Incentive components of compensation.
+Fortis executive compensation programs are designed to reward NEOs at approximately the median practice of Canadian commercial industrial companies.
+Total Shareholder Return ("TSR") is only one of the factors considered by the Human Resources Committee during its deliberation over both the short-term and long-term incentive components of compensation.
 Therefore, a direct correlation between the performance graph and executive compensation levels over any given period is not to be expected.

-As demonstrated in the graph above, Fortis TSR has increased 95% since 31 December 2004.
+As demonstrated in the graph above, Fortis TSR has increased 67% since 31 December 2005.
 Fortis performance has exceeded the two comparator indices over the five most recently completed financial years.
-The increase in NEO Total Compensation (other than Pension Value) for 2009 when compared to 2005 was 74.7%.
+The increase in NEO Total Compensation (other than Pension Value) for 2010 when compared to 2006 was 59.2%.
 This increase was largely influenced by the transformational acquisition of Terasen for \$3.7 billion in May 2007.
-Fortis total assets, inclusive of the Terasen purchase, grew from \$3.9 billion as at 31 December 2004 to \$12.2 billion as at 31 December 2009.
-During this time, earnings grew from \$137 million in 2005 to \$262 million in 2009.
-NEO Total Compensation (other than Pension Value), as a percentage of Fortis earnings, decreased from 2.24% in 2005 to 2.05% in 2009.
+Fortis total assets, inclusive of the Terasen purchase, grew from \$4.6 billion as at 31 December 2005 to \$12.9 billion as at 31 December 2010.
+During this time, earnings to common shareholders grew from \$147 million in 2006 to \$285 million in 2010.
+NEO Total Compensation (other than Pension Value), as a percentage of Fortis earnings, decreased from 2.49% in 2006 to 2.05% in 2010.